realTristan/hermes/README.md

 ```

 ## Benchmarks Cache
-The full-text-search from /cache is significantly slower than the base FTS.
+The full-text-search from /cache is significantly slower than the nocache FTS.
 Why?
 Because the FTS in /cache requires more memory, keys, and utilizes a map instead of a slice to store data.
 If you want to use a cache along with the full text-search algorithm, import the files from /cache.
 To setup a cache, check out /cache/example or /cache/testing.

 ```
 Dataset Map Entries: 4,115